 Products made from animals on the endangered species list are illegal to buy, sell, import or trade in the United States, but if a plant or animal hasn’t been listed yet, they can still be harmed for someone’s profit.
 Also, some products harm endangered species by threatening their habitat, from cutting down old-growth forests to using up the water that riparian species need to survive.
 To avoid contributing to the endangerment of wildlife, shop conscientiously and look for products made from sustainable materials like bamboo and dine at restaurants that refuse to serve imperiled species like bluefin tuna.

 One of the best things you can do for wildlife and the planet, today and for the future, is to get politically involved in your community and at the national level.
 Vote for candidates with strong environmental platforms.
-Urge your representatives to pass stronger policies to limit greenhouse gases, fight climate change, protect our wildlife and wild lands and support access to reproductive health services.
-Better education and access to family-planning services decreases family size and our overall carbon footprint, helping children and wildlife thrive.
+Urge your representatives to pass stronger policies to limit greenhouse gases, fight climate change, protect wildlife and public lands and support access to reproductive health services.
+Vote with your wallet by donating to organizations fighting to end the extinction crisis.
 Sign and share action alerts, attend events, and talk to your friends about endangered species protection and the need to address human population growth and overconsumption.